Honeysuckle Divine: Working as a stripper

 Unsuccessful in nursing school, she got a job as a waitress, but soon found out that she could make much more money as a stripper.
-She moved to Washington, D.C. and performed in burlesque clubs during the 1960s, under the name Pussy Bird.
+She moved to Washington, D.C., and performed in burlesque clubs during the 1960s, under the name Pussy Bird.
 According to a 1975 interview, she left Illinois "armed only with a dress, a douche, and a diary."

 Divine danced and prostituted herself in Washington and Baltimore during the 1960s, while keeping her apartment in Washington.
 According to her diary, her clients included a senator, a governor, two ambassadors to the United Nations, two union leaders, a Pulitzer Prize-winning author, and, she claimed, the president of the United States, Lyndon B. Johnson.

 After I had been in Washington a couple of years, I met the President.
 I had been screwing one of his aides, and this guy told me (about the President).
 And then I screwed one of his relatives.
 So the President must have heard about me from these people.

 One night (Johnson) came into the striptease club (Fredericks) where I was with some other guys and he bought me a bottle of champagne.
 He made a date with me, and we went to the Statler Hilton, and then he took me home in a taxi to my apartment.

 The night I spent with the President at the Statler Hilton might have blossomed into a more lasting relationship if not for the Viet Nam war.
 He was a wonderful man who hated the decision he had to make.
 Fortunately, the times I went to bed with important people in Washington, D.C., it was strictly on a play-for-pay basis, and no mistress-type emotional affairs.

-She referred many times to her liaison with Johnson.
-She also said that Vice-President Spiro Agnew was a fan.